cavemangraham/seangraham.io/content/about.md

 <p><span> I'm an entrepreneur, programmer, and <span style="color: #f07652" id="textslide">problem solver</span></span>.</p>

-I am currently in San Francisco building my experimental software studio [Hyperdrive Labs](www.hyperdrivelabs.com).
+I am currently in San Francisco building an experimental software studio called <a href="www.hyperdrivelabs.com" target="_blank">Hyperdrive Labs</a>

-I do lots of handstands and regularly eat my bodyweight in stromboli, tacos, and sushi.
+I do a lot of handstands and consume mountains of sushi on a regular basis.